aszala/PaintSkills-Simulator/README.md

 ### Non-Model Modification / Addition
 Select the `SceneManager` Object in the Main scene.
 This object controls all properties of the simulator.

-Then expand the drop down for the property you wish to modify or add too.
+Then expand the drop down for the property you wish to modify or add to.
 There will be 2 drop downs for each property, one for named `{property}` and the other `{property}_names`.
-Whenever you add a new value to the property list, also add the cooresponding string name that should be used to refer to it from the JSON input.
+Whenever you add a new value to the property list, also add the corresponding string name that should be used to refer to it from the JSON input.

 ### Model Modification / Addition